grafana/writers-toolkit/docs/sources/style-guide/inclusive-writing/index.md

 When writing about people, be compassionate, inclusive, and respectful.

 First and foremost, no matter the context, we always make sure to view people as people.
-When context and word count permits, we refer to them as people or people who [...].
+When context and word count permits, we refer to them as people or people who maintain a particular area or discipline.

 With that in mind, there are important distinctions between the ways that different people interact with our product and, thus, how we refer to those people.